 Date Notes Pages affected Sept 06, 2011 First release All Oct 24, 2011 Correction of examples 1 and 2 Page A10 Feb 21, 2012 Re-format All Mar 16, 2012 Re-write All April 30, 2012 Minor changes for consistency with Programmer's Reference Many Oct 9, 2012 Table 6, changed MAIN_SERVO to MAIN_FLTR 14 Nov 22, 2012 Formal corrections of header layout; update of disclaimer All Jan 9, 2013 Z output not synchronous with AB outputs when using fractional interpolation factors.
 9, 14 Dec 18, 2013 Only integer output resolutions possible.
 12 Jan 29, 2016 1.8V EEPROM.
 Fix torque and inertia units, clarify performance graphs.
-MAIN_Z.reset = 0 (32-bit position counter reset at zpos).
+MAIN_Z.reset = 0 (32-bit position counter reset at zpos ).
 MAIN_CLOCK.xforce = 1.
-5 13 14 14 Aug 3, 2016 Removed "Preliminary" All iC-Haus expressly reserves the right to change its products and/or specifications.
-An info letter gives details as to any amendments and additions made to the relevant current specifications on our internet website www.ichaus.com/infoletter; this letter is generated automatically and shall be sent to registered users by email.
+5 13 14 14 Aug 3, 2016 Removed "Preliminary" All October 19, 2017 Removed reference to linear encoder design tool.
+2 iC-Haus expressly reserves the right to change its products and/or specifications.
+An Infoletter gives details as to any amendments and additions made to the relevant current specifications on our internet website www.ichaus.com/infoletter and is automatically generated and shall be sent to registered users by email.
 Copying - even as an excerpt - is only permitted with iC-Haus' approval in writing and precise reference to source.